 New York City: Holiday Train Show at the New York Botanical Garden

-In New York City, there is so much holiday festivities to experience like the beautiful window displays on Fifth Avenue and the giant Christmas tree in Rockafeller Center.
-Save the New York Botanical Garden Holiday Train Show till after the new year when you can really appreciate all it’s gloriousness.
-With over 150 landmarks from Manhattan and the surrounding boroughs, this exhibit is made with all natural materials—twigs, leaves, bark, you name it.
-This year, an additional 3,000 square feet have been added for more trains, bridges and tracks.
-If only the MTA was so lucky.
+In New York City, there are so many holiday festivities to experience like the beautiful window displays on Fifth Avenue and the giant Christmas tree in Rockafeller Center.
+If your schedule is packed, save the New York Botanical Garden Holiday Train Show for after the new year when you can really appreciate it in all its gloriousness.
+With over 150 landmarks from Manhattan and the surrounding boroughs, this exhibit is made using natural materials—twigs, leaves and bark.
+New additions this year include more trains, as well as the Queensboro Bridge and Coney Island’s amusement park attractions.

 Chicago: Wonderland Express at the Chicago Botanic Garden

 Voted as one of Chicago’s top holiday “must-sees”, the Wonderland Express at Chicago’s Botanic Garden is an all-day affair.
-The train show has something for everyone; new landmark pieces from the Chicago El Trains for grownups and Thomas the Tank Engine sightings for children.
-Enjoy the holiday market, handmade wreaths and caroling while you’re at it.
+The train show has something for everyone; miniature Chicago landmarks for grownups and Thomas the Tank Engine sightings for children.
+Enjoy the holiday market, ice carvings, handmade wreaths and caroling while you’re at it.

 Make a stop at Chicago Botanic Garden for the Wonderland Express.
-The train show is open now through January 3rd, 2016 and is closed on Christmas Day.
-Be sure to catch the ice sculpting show while you’re there!
+The train show is open 10am-5pm, now through January 2nd and is closed on Christmas Day.
+Be sure to catch the holiday movie screenings while you’re there!

 Philadelphia: Holiday Railroad at Reading Terminal Market

 The elaborate train display at Reading Terminal Market in Philly is one not to be missed.
-With about one third of a mile’s worth of track in total, this train has plenty to look at.
-This show is free so make an afternoon of it complete with hot chocolate and a sugar cookie from one of the merchants in the market.
+With about one third of a mile’s worth of tracks in total and 17 trains, this interactive train show has plenty to look at.
+It’s free to the public so make an afternoon of it complete with hot chocolate and a sugar cookie from one of the merchants in the market.

 Pop into the Reading Terminal Market anytime through December 31st to see the Holiday Railroad show.
 Just a heads up, the market is closed on Christmas Day.